victoryforphil/victoryforphil/README.md

 ## 📖 Reading List

 I believe that continuous learning is vital for any developer.
 Here are some of the books and articles that have influenced my thinking or are currently on my reading list:
 ### Books
 - **"Introduction to Autonomous Robots"** by Nikolaus Correll, Bradley Hayes, Bradley Hayes - A comprehensive dive into the basics of robotics.

-- **"Quadcopter and Drone Photography"** by Chase Guttman - While it's about the art of photography using drones, it provides valuable insights into quadcopter capabilities.

-- **"Reinforcement Learning: An Introduction"** by Richard S. Sutton and Andrew G. Barto - Offers a deep dive into RL which is increasingly becoming vital in robotic simulations.

-### Articles
-- **[Title of Article 1](LINK_TO_ARTICLE_1)** - Short description or key takeaway from the article.
-- **[Title of Article 2](LINK_TO_ARTICLE_2)** - Another brief description or key insight.

 ---